stonepros/stone/doc/rados/operations/health-checks.rst

 This page lists the health checks that are raised by the monitor and manager daemons.
-In addition to these, you may also see health checks that originate from MDS daemons (see :ref:`cephfs-health-messages`), and health checks that are defined by ceph-mgr python modules.
+In addition to these, you may also see health checks that originate from MDS daemons (see :ref:`stonefs-health-messages`), and health checks that are defined by stone-mgr python modules.

 Definitions
 ===========